 Why we need action on food at COP27

 We’re one week into COP27 in Egypt, and so far we’ve seen mixed outcomes.
 There have been positive signs, including new pledges on climate finance and loss and damage, but WWF has nonetheless warned of limited progress on critical issues.
 Themed days across the first week have included Finance, Youth & Future Generations, and Decarbonisation.
 This weekend, on Adaptation & Agriculture Day, farming and food are getting their time in the sun.
-With agriculture overlooked when it came to flagship themes at COP26 last year, its recognition in Sharm El-Sheikh is an important acknowledgement of the impact that food production has on nature and the climate.
+With agriculture overlooked when it came to flagship themes at COP26 last year, its recognition in Sharm El-Sheikh is an important acknowledgement of the impact that food production has on nature and the climate and the fact that transforming our food systems is vital in mitigating future climate change and increasing our resilience to locked-in warming.

 What do food systems have to do with climate change?